hassanlatif/email-backend/README.md

 ### Deploying to AWS
 The [AWS CLI](https://aws.amazon.com/cli/) can be used to deploy the application to AWS Lambda and Amazon API Gateway.
-Below are the steps to deploy the application on AWS.
+Please follow the below steps to deploy the application on AWS.

 1. Clone or download the code.
 2. Using an editor, open the file /email-backend/src/main/resources/emailservices.xml and add your API Keys and URLs for SendGrid and MailGun API services